 2.14 Portway comprises another very loosely spaced ribbon of dwellings of mixed character and age with approximately 25 dwellings spaced along about 1 mile of highway.
 Back from the highway near the Moreton - Burghill crossroads there are a few more dwellings.
-There is also a group of dwellings further north, about mid-way on the run of the A4110, of sympathetically converted former barns and oast houses at St Donat's Farm
+There is also a group of dwellings further north on the A4110, which comprises of sympathetically converted former barns and oast houses at St Donat's Farm